Attachment Full Size Full Wp Image 740

 Attachment Large Size Large Wp Post Image

-What Are Highly Addictive Opioids?
+What Are the Most Addictive Opioids?

 Most drugs in the opioid class, including legal pain-relieving prescriptions, are highly addictive.
 Examples of such medications include:

-• Morphine
+Morphine

-• Methadone
+Methadone

 Unfortunately, women typically have a greater likelihood of getting a prescription for an opioid from their doctor.
 However, many women don’t talk about opioid addiction.
 Regardless of the legality of a drug, addiction can still occur and cause severe life disruptions.

 Opioid addiction occurs from drugs in this class due to the way they interact with the brain.
 Opioid drugs cause a rapid release of endorphins in the brain, which produce a feeling of extreme happiness.
 Then, the brain’s reward center experiences a boost from using the drugs.
 The euphoria and the rewarding sensation make the individual more likely to want to use the drug again.
-However, the individual builds intense cravings and tolerance for lower amounts of the drug with regular use.
+However, the person builds intense cravings and tolerance for lower amounts of the drug with regular use.
 Therefore, they need to take higher doses or more potent medicines to experience the same happiness and rewarded feeling.

 Some women who take prescription opioid drugs may progress to illegal alternatives as they develop a tolerance for their medications.
 Heroin and some synthetic opioids are examples of more potent, illicit opioids.
 Moreover, women who take these have a greater chance of overdosing due to these drugs’ extra potency.
 An overdose on an opioid could lead to death.